Schema Therapy Associates

 Schema Therapy Associates are UK-based and run an ISST approved training programme comprising of four workshops, delivered over two blocks of time.
 Their workshops can be also taken individually for CPD purposes.
 They are passionate about their trainees feeling skilled and confident in Schema Therapy, so each course is tailored to maximise learning, with a balance of teaching, expert demonstration, experiential work and role play.
-Their workshops receive consistently high feedback ratings (4.6/5 where 5 = excellent; N = 699), with even higher ratings for their recent online training (4.9 / 5)
+Their workshops - in person and online - receive consistently high feedback ratings (4.7 on an 5-point scale where 5 is excellent; N = 783).

 What did you like about this course? – Damned near everything!
 Content, method of delivery & attitude of presenters was great.

 So, so good...
 Loads to learn and apply.
 I really liked the balance between theory, demonstrations and practical exercises.
 You brought [the model] to life, I feel I can now apply this to my work